zeqzoq/zeqzoq.github.io/_posts/2024-12-08-Platypwn-2024-Forensics-DeepBlueSea.md

 <img src="/assets/images/platypwn24/flag.png" alt="">

-PLayed this CTF together with Re:UN10N Malaysia.
-This one particular challenge is hard to solve (for me at that time atleast)
+Played this CTF together with Re:UN10N Malaysia members.
+This one particular challenge is hard to solve (for me at that time atleast).

 ---